Staying Safe At Mass

 - Anyone with fever or flu-like symptoms is asked to stay at home.

-- To increase safety, we encourage you to wear a mask and suggest that you bring hand sanitizer if possible.
+- To increase safety, we have a State mandated Mask Order in place.
 If you do not have a mask, the parish will provide one for you.

 - Only two entrances to the church are open.
 Church doors will be unlocked approximately 45-minutes before each scheduled Mass unless Reconciliation is scheduled.

 - Hand sanitizer stations are set up in the aisles to be used before the distribution of Communion.
 The Precious Blood will not be distributed.

 - Social-distancing of a minimum of six feet between people not living in the same household must be followed.
 Please be respectful of the space of others.

 - The Order of Worship is printed in the parish bulletin and distributed as you come into the church.
 Please take the bulletin with you when you leave.

 - Please remain in your places except to use the restroom.

 St. Veronca and Nativity of the Lord will celebrate a Weekend of Remembrance on November 7 and 8 at all Masses.
 We will remember all those who have been buried from either church over the past year.
 The candle of the deceased will be located at the site that hosted the funeral Mass or service.
 If youhave a loved one who was buried at a different church, but would like their name to be included, please call your respective parish office and give their name.
 Names will be accepted for includsion in this special prayer until October 29.